Buying a really good and affordable wall-mounted pull-up bar for your home isn’t easy...

 Step 11: Congrats!
 You are finished!
-Enjoy your new bar!
-Now you can start doing pull-ups and building size and strength.
+Enjoy your newly mounted pull-up bar!
+Now you can start doing pull-ups, chin-ups, and begin building even more size and strength.

 You’ve reached the end!

-If you’ve read everything so far you should have a clear understanding on which pull-up bar is for you and your needs and which things are most important for you.
+If you’ve read everything so far you should have a clear understanding of which pull-up bar is for you and your needs and which things are most important for you.

 If that’s the case then what are you waiting for?

-Go back and pick your wall-mounted pull-up bar and start getting huge!
+Go back and pick your favorite wall-mounted pull-up bar and start getting huge!

 But if for any reason you are still overwhelmed and don’t know which one to pick don’t worry.

-I have chosen this bar to be the best because of a few very important things.
+I have chosen this pull-up bar to be the best because of a few very important things.

-The first and obvious one is the fact that this pull-up bar is the widest (50 inches) and has the biggest space between the bar and the wall (32 inches).
+The first and obvious one is the fact that this pull-up bar is the widest (50 inches) and has one of the largest spaces between the bar and the wall (32 inches).

-In addition to that it’s also really well made from thick and solid steel and can withstand up to 500 lbs of weight (which is nearly half the amount of weight most similar pull-up bars can).
+In addition to that, it’s also really well made from thick and solid steel and can withstand up to 500 lbs of weight (which is nearly 2/3 the amount of weight most similar pull-up bars can hold).

-It’s also very stable, quite affordable and easy to assemble and install.
-Oh, and it comes with all the mounting equipment which is really good as well.
+It’s also very stable, quite affordable, and easy to assemble and install.

 As you can see this pull-up bar is a beast and that’s why I highly recommend it to anyone looking for something solid in the long term.